-IMO regulations required that as of January 1, 2015, all vessels operating within ECAs worldwide recognized under MARPOL Annex VI must comply with 0.1% sulfur requirements.
-Certain modifications were necessary to optimize operation on LSMGO of equipment originally designed to operate on Heavy Fuel Oil (or HFO).
+Certain modifications were necessary to optimize operation on LSMGO of equipment originally designed to operate on HFO.
 Also, LSMGO is more expensive than HFO and this could impact the cost of operations.
 We are primarily exposed to increased fuel costs through our spot trading vessels, although our competitors bear a similar cost increase as this is a regulatory item applicable to all vessels.
 All required vessels in our fleet trading to and within regulated low sulfur areas comply with applicable fuel requirements.